 What are the chances of being nominated by a state or territory government?

-Each state and territory has different selection criteria and publishes a list of occupations in demand which can change at any time.
 Nomination approval will generally be determined by factors such as your overall commitment to the nominating state or territory, the number of years work experience, specialised skills, employability, English language skills, relatives already residing in the state or territory and the financial capacity to settle in the state or territory.

-Am I prepared to live in regional Australia?
+Should I live in regional Australia?

 Can my work experience be taken into account if I do not have any qualifications?